awyspr/fieldnotes/x2026-01-16-deal-sizing-from-estimates.md

 ### AI suggested MRR

+First of all, we just looked at the AI suggested MRR based on the opportunity.

 Scenario 1: We edited an existing ACE opportunity which had an arbitrary MRR (it was a professional services opportunity, where MRR is extremely rubbery) and no service selections.
 Our suggested MRR for this opportunity was $480.